 Money used to mean everything to him; he had sold his soul to the procurement of wealth by any means.
 He had a great house but no true friends.
 He had riches concealed throughout the house but his heart was an empty grave waiting for him to occupy it.
 No doubt Matthew discovered what Jesus would later teach: “Life consists not of the abundance of things a man possesses.”
 He had “things” everywhere but there was no life in them, no life at all.
 Perhaps he grew up poor and set his heart on riches at an early age.
-Somewhere in his quest for wealth, the joy went out of it all.
+Somewhere in his quest for wealth, the joy went out of it.
 All the money and the things it bought were useless to him.
 He wondered if there were an alternative, some other pursuit that would not rot in his hands like old figs.

-Plying his hated trade, Jesus came by.
+While he plied his hated trade, Jesus came by.
 Their eyes met and Matthew felt the searchlight of the Holy Spirit penetrate his very soul.
 There was nothing there!
 His house was full of treasures but his heart was vacant.
 In that lingering examination, eye to eye and heart to heart with Jesus, Matthew saw new and exciting possibilities for life.
 Jesus wordlessly communicated promises to him of a different kind of abundance, one with no shame and with a full night’s sleep every night.
 It was enough and the tax collector became a disciple.

 Back to the Feast